Bill Daly: Responsibilities

 Daly oversees the NHL's relationship - including negotiating and administering necessary working agreements - with the NHL Alumni Association, American Hockey League, Canadian Hockey League, Hockey Canada and USA Hockey.
 He is the President of the NHL Foundation, the organization that administers charitable dollars and initiatives for the NHL and its teams.
 He is a board member for the NHL Players' Emergency Assistance Fund.
 He is on the Board of Directors, as an NHL representative, for the Hockey Hall of Fame and USA Hockey.

 As deputy commissioner, Daly currently holds the duty of presenting the Prince of Wales Trophy and the Clarence S. Campbell Bowl to the conference playoff champions at the end of each conference finals series.
 He also holds the duty of presenting the Presidents' Trophy to the team with the NHL's best regular season record, as well as hosting the NHL draft lottery.
-At the conclusion of the 2022 Stanley Cup Finals, he presented the Conn Smythe Trophy to defenseman Cale Makar, and the Stanley Cup to the championship team, the Colorado Avalanche as Commissioner Bettman was unable to do so as a result of being in COVID protocol.
+At the conclusion of the 2022 Stanley Cup Final, he presented the Conn Smythe Trophy to defenseman Cale Makar, and the Stanley Cup to the championship team, the Colorado Avalanche as Commissioner Bettman was unable to do so as a result of being in COVID protocol.

 He oversees the NHL's participation in all international hockey competitions, including the Olympics, the World Cup of Hockey, the IIHF World Hockey Championships, NHL Global Series and NHL China Games.

 Outside of his responsibilities with the NHL, Daly has served as a board member for the Sports Lawyers Association.
 He has served on boards the Sports Development Corporation of the City of New York, and the Sports Law and Antitrust Law Committees of the Association of the Bar of the City of New York.